Namaste - supporting Child Rescue Nepal for almost 20 years.

 In order to combat this, Child Rescue Nepal focuses on rescuing children from slavery as well as working hard to prevent the children of Nepal entering into slavery in the first place.
 The charity works with local police to raid factories, restaurants and hotels where children are being held captive.
 They take children to their safe house where they receive medical attention and counselling.
 Child Rescue Nepal provides food, clothing, education and a safe home until the children can be safely reunited with their families.

 The charity believes that investing in ways to keep children in education is a crucial way of preventing children entering the slave trade.
 By providing bursaries, midday meals, taps and classrooms they ensure that schools are safe spaces where children want to be.
 In total, the charity have rescued 700 children and ensured that thousands more children have been kept in education.
 However their work is far from over.
 Their aim is to end child slavery in Nepal and they won’t stop until every child is free.

-Namaste has been supporting and working closely with Child Rescue Nepal for more than 10 years.
+Namaste has been supporting and working closely with Child Rescue Nepal for nearly 20 years.
 We regularly donate and raise money for the charity and in addition each time we pay our suppliers in Nepal, we donate 2% of the invoice total to Child Rescue Nepal.